“Please put us out of our misery.”

 If your subject line isn’t compelling, your subscribers won’t open your email.
 An unopened email means they won’t see the links to all the new products you’ve launched, or the blog post you just wrote.
 When they don’t do that, your campaign’s a goner.

 In short, a good email subject line convinces readers to open your email.
 It gets them excited about what they’re going to learn, or become, after they look through it — and it uses language that compels them to click through.

 Just because 72% of people say they prefer to be contacted by companies via email over any other channel doesn’t mean that they’re going to open every message you send them.
 In fact, looking at recent open rate data from MailChimp, you might think people don’t want to see your emails at all.

 For most industries, around 1 in 5 (20%) people who get a business email will open it, with some companies seeing open rates as low as 14%.
 So how do you convince the other 4 out of 5 to read your email?

 With a compelling email subject line.

 What’s in a good email subject line?

 While we found a variety of advice on getting your marketing messages read, there were several that appeared over and over again on industry blogs.

-We couldn’t help but notice their similarity to best practices suggested decades ago by legendary copywriter John Caples, who was known for his ability to craft irresistible headlines.
+There were very similar to the best practices suggested decades ago by legendary copywriter John Caples, who was known for his ability to craft irresistible headlines.

 Email subject lines that work